 4. Next, update any plugins that require an update.
 If anything doesn’t work, make sure you know how to restore from your back up!

 5. Empty your spam comment folder.
 This can have all kinds of awful links in it.
-If you have a comments active on your site, sign up for Akismet to help filter these.
+If you have comments active on your site, sign up for Akismet to help filter these.
 Make sure your comments are set to require your approval before appearing on your site.
 In most cases, I have set it up this way.
 Better yet, if you don’t need comments, disable them.
-Again, many of you already have comments turned of in your original design.
+Again, many of you already have comments turned off in your original design.

 6. Install a plugin for virus scanning.
 I recommend WordFence. – block any IP addresses that routinely try to attack your site as ADMIN.
 WordFence has tutorials for all of this.
 Sucuri is also a great one.
 Both have free and premium versions.
 Call your hosting company and ask what they offer for security.
 Make sure to ask not only what they offer to monitor and update your site, but also what they offer to restore it if it gets compromised!
 SiteLock is commonly offered, but the basic package only lets you know you’ve been hacked and doesn’t restore your site.